romi/romi-robots-docs/docs/Scanner/how_to/create_new_task.md

 import luigi

-from romidata import RomiTask
+from plantdb import RomiTask
-from romidata import io
+from plantdb import io
-from romiscan.log import logger  # Use this as logging method
+from plant3dvision.log import logger  # Use this as logging method

 # Now import your main method:
-from romiscan.algo import my_algo
+from plant3dvision.algo import my_algo

 def MyTask(RomiTask):